 The Select Board at its brief meeting Tuesday night voted unanimously to sign the warrant for the Special Town Meeting, which will be held Nov.
 18. Members questioned if there was enough public notification about the eight articles because the meeting is less than three weeks away.

 The main article that prompted the STM is Article 8, which will present a plan or multiple plans for a zoning bylaw to meet the state’s requirement that the town adopt an MBTA zoning overlay district.
-The state statute does not require than new housing be built.
+The state statute does not require that new housing be built.

 Before the discussion began, Ken Weismantel spoke during the public comment period about the Planning Board’s hearing he attended the previous night.
 Weismantel, a former Planning Board and Zoning Advisory Committee chair and current Community Preservation Committee chair, said a major concern of his was the inclusion of a plan for consideration that was narrowly voted down at May’s Annual Town Meeting, calling it “an insult to Town Meeting” to have it reconsidered.